HOLIDAY SEASON: Save up to 50% and get up to $90 BTC on the best deals of the year

 KEY TAKEAWAYS:

-— Ledger apps cannot interact with one another for optimal security.
+— Ledger apps cannot interact with one another, instead Ledger OS keeps them isolated from one another for optimal security.

 — If you uninstall and reinstall an app, you won’t lose your crypto – it will give you access to the same addresses.

-Ledger hardware wallets use applications to manage your cryptocurrencies.
-These can be installed onto your device through Ledger Live’s Manager.
-But why do we use apps for the Ledger Nano X and Ledger Nano S?
-What is their purpose?
+Ledger hardware wallets (signers) use applications to manage your cryptocurrencies.
+These can be installed onto your signer through Ledger Wallet™s Manager.
+But why do we use apps f and what is their purpose?
 Let’s take a closer look.

-Applications on Ledger devices play a vital role in managing your crypto assets – for each cryptocurrency, there’s a dedicated app.
-These apps can be installed onto your hardware wallet by connecting it to Ledger Live
+Applications on Ledger signers play a vital role in managing your crypto assets – for each cryptocurrency, there’s a dedicated app.
+These apps can be installed onto your hardware wallet by connecting it to Ledger Wallet™

 The creation of your private keys

-Designed for optimal security, your apps do not have access to the recovery phrase.
-Instead, it sends a request to calculate the Private Keys from your 24 words, based on a specific parameter called a derivation path.
+Designed for optimal security, your apps do not have access to the secret recovery phrase.
+Instead, it sends a request to generate a key pair from your 24 words, based on a specific parameter called a derivation path.
 The derivation path is unique for each crypto asset.
-After having satisfied necessary security checks, the app will receive a reply with the Private Keys.
 All of this takes place in the Secure Element chip of course, to make sure that these sensitive operations remain secure.

 Great!
-You now have the Private Keys of your desired cryptocurrency on your hardware wallet!
-The application can then derive your Public Keys from it.
-These are also better known as your addresses.
+You now have the private key of your desired cryptocurrency on your signer!
+The application can then derive your Public key from it.
+Once you have a public key, it’s translated into a more user-friendly form known as your address.
 This is where anyone can send cryptocurrencies to you.

 We’ve made the following diagram to summarize this process: